jumraiya/datapog/README.md

 # datapog

-My shitty datalog engine, mainly for learning purposes
+My toy datalog engine, mainly for learning purposes

 # Goals
 - Allow execution of datalog programs with recursion and negation